-27. The Applicant seeks an extension of the Stay Period until December 16, 2019.
-This date was informed by my discussions with the Court-Appointed Mediator on this point.
-It is my understanding from external counsel that Imperial and RBH are also seeking an extension of their respective stay periods until the same date.
-The Applicant believes that coordinating the stay periods at this stage in the proceedings is efficient and cost-effective.

-28. JTIM, with the assistance of the Monitor, has prepared a forecast of the projected cash flows (the "Cash Flow Statement") of JTIM for the week commencing June 17, 2019 to the week ending December 20, 2019.
-I understand that the Cash Flow Statement will be appended to the Monitor's Fourth Report to the Court, to be filed.
-The Cash Flow Statement demonstrates that JTIM has sufficient liquidity to operate its business and meet its obligations during the proposed extension of the Stay of Proceedings.

-29. Extending the Stay Period is required to enable the Applicant to continue to operate in the ordinary course while engaging in discussions to seek a collective resolution of the pending litigation claims as against the Applicant.
+- 22. The Applicant seeks an extension of the Stay Period until March 6, 2020.
+It is my understanding from counsel to JTIM that Imperial and RBH are also seeking an extension of their respective stay periods until the same date.
+The Applicant believes that coordinating the stay periods at this stage in the proceedings is efficient and cost-effective. - 23.
+JTIM, with the assistance of the Monitor, has prepared a forecast of the projected cash flows (the "Cash Flow Statement") of JTIM for the week commencing September 16, 2019 to the week ending March 6, 2020.
+I understand that the Cash Flow Statement will be appended to the Monitor's Fifth Report to the Court, to be filed.
+The Cash Flow Statement demonstrates that JTIM has sufficient liquidity to operate its business and meet its obligations during the proposed extension of the Stay of Proceedings. - 24.
+Extending the Stay Period is required to enable the Applicant to continue to operate in the ordinary course while participating in the mediation process established by the Court-appointed Mediator and continuing to engage in discussions to seek a collective resolution of the pending litigation claims against the Applicant.
 The Applicant has acted in good faith and with due diligence during the course of its CCAA proceedings since the date of the Initial Order.